 How we test coffee grinders

-We regularly revisit the coffee grinders on sale to see if there are any more popular models that need testing and when we find them we do.
+We regularly revisit the coffee grinders on sale to see if there are any more popular models that need testing.
+When we find them, we do.

 Grind quality

-Coffee bean grinders often have several grind settings to choose from, as different coffee makers require differently sized grounds.
+Coffee bean grinders often have several grind settings to choose from, as particular types of coffee require differently sized grounds.
 A cafetiere, for example, needs a coarser grind, whereas an espresso requires very finely ground coffee.

-- We use this specialist coffee sieve and guide and painstakingly sieve the coffee grounds to measure how much ‘perfect’ espresso and cafetiere coffee each coffee grinder produces, as shown in the image below.
+- We use this specialist coffee sieve and guide, and painstakingly sieve the coffee grounds.
+This allows us to measure how much ‘perfect’ espresso and cafetiere coffee each coffee grinder produces, as shown in the image below.

-A precise, even grind is essential for making tasty coffee at home.
+When it comes to the coffee itself, a precise, even grind is essential.
 Choose a poor coffee grinder, and you may end up with uneven grounds and a badly extracted, watery brew.

-- To make espresso, either in a traditional coffee machine or using a stove-top pot or portable coffee makers such as an AeroPress, you'll need fine-ground coffee.
+- To make espresso, either in a traditional coffee machine or using a stove-top pot or portable coffee makers such as an AeroPress, you'll need fine grounds.

 - To fill up your filter coffee maker, you need medium grounds.

-- If you want to make black coffee in a filter machine or cafetiere, you'll need a coarser grind.
+- If you want to make black coffee in a filter machine or cafetiere, you'll need coarse grounds.

-There are three main types of coffee grinder:
+When it comes to the grinder, there are three main types of coffee grinders:

 - Electrical blade